punchanabu/CUGETDEAL/README.md

 - [React](https://reactjs.org/) - The web framework used for the frontend.
 - [Node.js](https://nodejs.org/) - The runtime environment for the backend.

-## Contributing

-Please read [CONTRIBUTING.md](link-to-your-contributing.md-file) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors